-(a) The client requires intensive monitoring and support to promote progress through treatment or both.
+(a) The client requires intensive monitoring and support to promote progress or relapse and such behaviors present significant risk of serious adverse consequences to the client, or to others, or both; or engagement in treatment or both.

-(b) The client is in immediate danger of continued severe substance use or relapse
+(b) The the client is in immediate danger of continued severe substance use

-(c) The client's recovery environment poses a threat to safety or engagement in
+(e) The the client's recovery environment poses a threat to safety or

 - 67:61:18:02.
 Medical evaluations and vital signs.
-At a minimum, the program shall complete the following: - (1) At the time of admission, each client's blood pressure, pulse, and respiration shall be evaluated and recorded in the client's case record by staff trained to perform these tests; - (2) Within 8 hours after admission, each client shall receive a medical evaluation conducted by an RN registered nurse or an LPN a licensed practical nurse.
-The results of this medical evaluation shall be provided to the program physician for the purpose of determining whether the client needs immediate and a more extensive examination to determine the appropriateness of the admission and the program physician's approval shall be documented in the client's case record: - (a) The medical evaluation includes: - (i) A second reading of blood pressure, pulse, and respiration; - (ii) Mental and emotional status; - (iii) Any bruises, lacerations, cuts, wounds, or other medical conditions; - (iv) Current medication use, particularly sedative use and medications being carried by the client; and - (v) Any history of diabetes, seizure disorders including epilepsy, delirium tremens, and any history of convulsive therapies, e.g., electroconvulsive or insulin shock treatments; and - (3) Within 72 hours after admission, each client shall have: - (a) A complete blood count and urinalysis; and - (b) A complete physical examination by or under the supervision of a licensed physician, who shall also evaluate the results of the tests conducted.
+At a minimum, the A medically-monitored, inpatient treatment program-shall complete must meet the following requirements: - (1) At the time of admission, each client's blood pressure, pulse, and respiration-shall must be evaluated and recorded in the client's case record by staff trained to perform these tests and recorded in the client's case record; - (2) Within-8 eight hours after admission, each client-shall must receive a medical evaluation conducted by-an RN_a registered nurse or-an LPN_licensed practical nurse.
+The results of this medical evaluation-shall must be provided to the program physician-for the purpose of determining.
+The program physician shall assess whether the client needs an immediate and-a more extensive examination-to-determine_before determining the appropriateness of the admission-and the.
+The program physician's approval-shall must be documented in the client's case record- - (a) The medical evaluation includes must include: - (i) A second reading of blood pressure, pulse, and respiration; - (ii) Mental Assessment of mental and emotional status; - (iii) Any An identification of bruises, lacerations, cuts, wounds, or and other medical conditions; - (iv) Current Documentation of current medication use, particularly sedative use and medications being carried by the client; and - (v) Any history of diabetes, seizure disorders, including epilepsy, and delirium tremens, and any history of having undergone convulsive therapies, e.g., electroconvulsive or insulin shock treatments; and written agreement with a licensed physician, physician assistant, or certified nurse practitioner to serve as the medical director, or employ a licensed physician who is primarily responsible for providing medical care to the clients under the medically-monitored, inpatient treatment program.
+The medical director's responsibilities to the medically-monitored, inpatient treatment program includes the following include:

+(3) Within-72 seventy-two hours after admission, each client shall the program must have: (a) A complete completed blood count and urinalysis tests; and (b) A provide the client a complete physical examination by, or under the superv rision of, a licensed physician, who shall also evaluate the results of the tests conducted.